 - Find bereavement groups in which there are other people who've had similar losses.

 - Remember that crying can provide a release.

 - Seek professional help if feelings are overwhelming.

-What Can I Do if my Grief Won't Resolve?
+What Can I Do if My Grief Won't Go Away?

-If grief continues and produces a prolonged and deep depression with physical symptoms such as poor sleep, loss of appetite, weight loss, and even thoughts of suicide, you may have a condition known as complicated grief and should talk with your doctor as soon as possible.
+If grief continues and causes a prolonged and deep depression with physical symptoms such as poor sleep, loss of appetite, weight loss, and even thoughts of suicide, you may have a condition known as complicated bereavement.
+Talk with your doctor as soon as possible.

-Sometimes, a major depression can develop along with the reactive depression associated with grief.
-Whereas depression as part of a grief reaction may subside after several months, major depression is a medical disorder and requires treatment to be resolved.
+Sometimes, a major depression can develop along with the normal feelings of depression or sadness linked with grief.
+Whereas normal sadness as part of a grief reaction may subside after several months, major depression is a medical disorder and requires treatment to be resolved.